Medically reviewed on October 25, 2017.

-Emtricitabine and tenofovir is also used together with safer-sex practices to reduce the risk of becoming infected with HIV.
-You must be HIV-negative to use emtricitabine and tenofovir for this purpose.
-This medication may not provide protection from disease in every person.
+The Truvada brand of this medicine may be used together with safer-sex practices to reduce the risk of becoming infected with HIV.
+You must be HIV-negative and an adult to use Truvada for this purpose.
+Truvada may not provide protection from disease in every person.

 Emtricitabine and tenofovir may also be used for purposes not listed in this medication guide.

-Some people develop lactic acidosis while taking emtricitabine and tenofovir.
-Early symptoms may get worse over time and this condition can be fatal.
-Get emergency medical help if you have even mild symptoms such as: muscle pain or weakness, numb or cold feeling in your arms and legs, trouble breathing, stomach pain, vomiting, fast or uneven heart rate, or feeling very weak or tired.
+This medicine may cause a serious condition called lactic acidosis.
+Get emergency medical help if you have even mild symptoms such as: muscle pain or weakness, numb or cold feeling in your arms and legs, trouble breathing, stomach pain, nausea with vomiting, fast or uneven heart rate, dizziness, or feeling very weak or tired.

-Some people develop a life-threatening condition called lactic acidosis while taking emtricitabine and tenofovir.
-You may be more likely to develop lactic acidosis if you are overweight or have liver disease, if you are a woman, or if you have taken HIV or AIDS medications for a long time.
-Talk with your doctor about your individual risk.
+Some people taking this medicine develop a serious condition called lactic acidosis.
+This may be more likely in women, in people who are overweight or have liver disease, and in people who have taken HIV/AIDS medication for a long time.
+Talk with your doctor about your risk.

 HIV can be passed to your baby if you are not properly treated during pregnancy.
 Take all of your HIV medicines as directed to control your infection.

 You should not breast-feed while you are using this medication to treat or prevent HIV.
 Women with HIV or AIDS should not breast-feed a baby.
 Even if your baby is born without HIV, the virus may be passed to the baby in your breast milk.